 10) Muness Castle, Unst

 Muness Castle is the most northerly castle in the UK and was built for Laurence Bruce by Andrew Crawford, who built Scalloway Castle.
-It is a stunning building, which was attacked and burned by a band of privateers in 1627.
+It is a stunning building, located on the island of Unst, though it was attacked and burned by a band of privateers in 1627.
 It is free to visit and torches are provided to help with exploring the dark passageways and rooms.

 Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.